Illustration of a man doing a dumbbell pullover workout to build bigger back muscles.

 Alright, that’s it for now.
 If you want more muscle-building information, we have a muscle-building newsletterIf you want us to walk you through the entire process of building muscle, check out our Bony to Beastly Program.
 It includes a 5-month dumbbell workout routine, diet guide, recipe book, tutorial videos for every exercise, and one-on-one support from us in our online community.

-Shane Duquette is the co-founder and creative lead of Outlift, Bony to Beastly, and Bony to Bombshell, and has a degree in design from York University in Toronto, Canada.
-He's personally gained 65 pounds at 11% body fat and has ten years of experience helping over 10,000 skinny people bulk up.
+Shane Duquette is the co-founder of Outlift, Bony to Beastly, and Bony to Bombshell.
+He's a certified conditioning coach with a degree in design from York University in Toronto, Canada.
+He's personally gained 70 pounds and has over a decade of experience helping over 10,000 skinny people bulk up.

 Marco Walker-Ng is the co-founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell, and is a certified trainer (PTS) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
 His specialty is helping people build muscle to improve their strength and general health, with clients including college, professional, and Olympic athletes.